Nitrokey/nitrokey-documentation/software/nitropy/windows/installation.rst

 4. Execute ``nitropy-VERSION.exe``

 .. note::
-   Without administrator privileges nitropy might not be able to communicate to device.
+   Without administrator privileges nitropy might not be able to communicate to the device.

 Known Issues
 ------------